Powerless to stop Rodriguez giving Southampton the lead 13 seconds in and was otherwise solid.

 Was integral to Chelsea's ability to compete with Southampton's high-intensity midfield pressing, though he once again exhibited his worrying tendency to commit silly fouls in dangerous areas.
 Upped his game in the second half and ran all over Southampton.

 Endured a poor first half, with his passing and set-piece delivery particularly wayward.
 He never wilted from the challenge though and improved hugely after the break - both goals came from his corners.

-His close control was, as ever, sublime and he constantly worried the Southampton defence without being at his most decisive.
+His close control was, as ever, sublime and he constantly worried the Southampton defense without being at his most decisive.

 Once again looked jaded before an ankle injury brought a premature end to his afternoon.

-A bundle of energy up front, pressuring the Southampton defence into mistakes and playing a key role in the waves of pressure which led to Chelsea's goals.
+A bundle of energy up front, pressuring the Southampton defense into mistakes and playing a key role in the waves of pressure which led to Chelsea's goals.

 Avoided the kind of howler which marred his performance against Arsenal and made one stunning save to deny Torres, but a hand injury brought his game to an end after 58 minutes.